-RECRUITMENT IS NOT ENOUGH QUALIFICATION, LOW STANDARD SCORE
+RECRUITMENT IS NOT MEET THE QUALIFICATIONS, STANDARD SCORE IS LOW

-Dalat University is one of the few schools that offers basic science training in both natural sciences and social sciences.
-Dr. Tran Huu Duy, Head of Training Department, informed: "Every year, the school recruits 30 students for each major in mathematics, physics, chemistry, and biology, but every year it only recruits about 10 students/major, some years only 5-6 students/major.
-However, the school still has to maintain the majors because these are very important majors, and to keep teachers employed.
+Dalat University is one of the few schools that offers training in basic sciences in both natural sciences and social sciences.
+Dr. Tran Huu Duy, Head of Training Department, informed: "Every year, the school recruits 30 students for each major in mathematics, physics, chemistry, and biology, but every year it only recruits about 10 students per major, some years only 5-6 students per major.
+However, the school still has to maintain the major because these are very important majors, and so that teachers have jobs.
 Similarly, majors in social sciences and humanities such as literature, history, and sociology also have very few candidates (TS)".

 Because there are so few students registering, the school's benchmark for these majors has to be lowered to only 17 points based on high school graduation exam scores.